Seagate/cortx/doc/be/CORTX-S3OVERVIEW.rst

 3. CORTX-S3 instances request Auth server to verify the API signatures to authenticate and authorize the request.

-4. CORTX-S3 instances reads object data from mero nodes and (assembles data units at clovis layer).
+4. CORTX-S3 instances reads object data from motr nodes and (assembles data units at clovis layer).

 5. CORTX-S3 server sends the data back to CORTX-S3 clients via haproxy.